 Some sufferers have lactose intolerance rather than IBS as the symptoms can be really similar.

-The diagnosis can be made easily either by having a lactose tolerance test
+The diagnosis can be made easily either by having a lactose tolerance test (see investigations)

-Avoiding gluten containing foods is a common thing to do, because IBS is associated with SECONDARY GLUTEN INTOLERANCE.
+Avoiding gluten is a common thing to do, because IBS is associated with SECONDARY GLUTEN INTOLERANCE.
 You can find out more about this, including the foods to avoid on the gluten allergy symptoms page.